 How long should my presentation be?

-Presentations are 15 minutes long.
+Presentations are 15 to 20 minutes long.
 The basic rule of thumb for reading a paper aloud is three minutes per page of double-spaced text (Times roman, 12-point type).
-You should time your presentation before you give it to make sure you fall within the 15-minute limit.
+You should time your presentation before you give it to make sure you fall within the time limit.
 This is critical: you do not want to be rude to your fellow panelists and take up their time, and you don’t want to appear amateurish or selfish to the group.

 How long are panels?